DLBPointon/treeval-utils/README.md

 treeval_utils [prepare_geneset | generate_csv | yaml_check] -h

 ### splitbycount / splitbysize
-The two functions are pretty much identicle, however, the first splits files by number of records in the input, the second splits by a given memory chunk (e.g. 10mb) without breaking a scaffold.
+The two functions are pretty much identacle, however, the first splits files by number of records in the input, the second splits by a given memory chunk (e.g. 10mb) without breaking a scaffold.

 Splitbysize, is not ready for produciton, due to the time it takes to execute.
 This indicates an error with the algorithm.